OSGeo/gdal/doc/source/drivers/vector/netcdf.rst

 -  *ogr_field_precision*: OGR field precision.
 Only set if it is non-zero
 -  *standard_name*": (GDAL >= 3.7) OGR field alternative name, if it is
-   compatible of the convention for the value of standard_name.
+   compatible with the convention for the value of standard_name.
--  *long_name*: (GDAL >= 3.7) OGR field comment, or if not set, OGR field alternative name if it is not compatible of standard_name, or "Field {ogr_field_name}" otherwise.
+-  *long_name*: (GDAL >= 3.7) OGR field comment, or if not set, OGR field alternative name if it is not compatible with standard_name, or "Field {ogr_field_name}" otherwise.

 They are written by default (unless the